Upgrade of Budd Park, Murwillumbah

 Thank you for providing feedback on the draft concept plan.
 Feedback is now closed.

-The feedback you provided has been consolidated into an engagement report, which will serve as valuable input for shaping the final concept plan.
+The feedback you provided has been consolidated into an engagement report, which informed the final concept plan.

 About the park

 The World Heritage Rainforest Centre, also known as the Murwillumbah Visitor Information Centre, was inundated in both the 2017 and 2022 floods, resulting in substantial damage to the building and its surroundings.
-In response to these recurring challenges, Council has made the decision to remove the flood-prone building to prioritise public safety and mitigate future risks associated with its vulnerable location.
+In response to these recurring challenges, Council determined to remove the flood-prone building to prioritise public safety and mitigate future risks associated with its vulnerable location.

-The removal of the flood-prone building opens opportunities for revitalisation and redevelopment of Murwillumbah’s Budd Park.
+The removal of the flood-prone building has opened opportunities for revitalisation and redevelopment of Murwillumbah’s Budd Park.
 The area occupied by the building and the internal car park will be repurposed as parkland, enhancing access to quality public open space for residents and visitors.

 This transformation will create a vibrant community hub that promotes outdoor activities and social interaction, significantly improving the area's aesthetic and recreational value.

-The draft concept plan will be on public exhibition from 12 June to 10 July 2024.
+The draft concept plan was on public exhibition from 12 June to 10 July 2024.

 • Demolition of the World Heritage Rainforest Centre and internal road